 - Artificial Color (again, it could be anything)

 Who in their right mind would take something as simple and pure (not to mention healthy) as coffee and pour in all that junk?
+Once you see what is in coffee creamer, it's easy to understand why store-bought coffee creamer is bad for your health.

 For me, there was no going back.
 I dumped all my store-bought coffee creamers down the kitchen sink and started investigating healthier options to flavor my coffee.

-Healthier, Natural Ways to Flavor Coffee
+Read these Healthier, Natural Ways to Flavor Coffee

 Skipping the non-dairy coffee creamers (and their potentially toxic ingredients) is not only the healthy choice; it also inspires your creativity and saves you money.